-10.1.18.
+10.1.17.
 You must report each instance in which you did not meet each emissions limitation and each operating limit that applies to you.
-This includes periods of startup, shutdown, and malfunction.
 You must also report each instance in which you did not meet the requirements for work practice standards that apply to you.
 These instances are deviations from the emissions limitations and work practice standards in 40 CFR 63, Subpart GGGGG.
 These deviations must be reported according to the requirements in 40CFR§63.7951.